-Recovery Counseling Can Help You Heal, Maintain Sobriety And Move Forward
+Recovery Christian Counseling Can Help You Heal, Maintain Sobriety And Move Forward

 In a safe, compassionate environment, you can speak openly about your experiences, needs and hopes for the future and receive unconditional positive feedback that’s both supportive and practical.
-During our sessions together, you can expect to identify triggers that lead to the impulse to drink or use.
-From here, I will provide you with healthy coping strategies—such as mindfulness, learn to become aware of negative thought processes and how to reframe your thoughts, breathing and grounding exercises—that allow you to remedy troubling thoughts and emotions.
-This is what will ultimately help you limit or diminish cravings.
+During our sessions together, you will learn what the Bible says is your responsibility in your recovery and practice in and in-between sessions with scripture readings, prayer and discussions.
+You will also be able to identify triggers that lead to the impulse to drink or use.
+From here, I will provide you with opportunities that you will be well-versed in God’s Word, know how to respond to cravings in a biblical way and maintain your focus on glorifying God in the process for your own good.

 Because of the neurological component of addiction, counseling is generally not the end-all, be-all of recovery.
 If need be, I am available to work with a rehab center, your primary care physician, psychiatrist or any other professional to provide you with the best care possible.

 Much of our work will focus on your hopes for the future—who do you want to be, what do you want to do, what makes you happy?
 Substance abuse can derail everything.
-So, my role as a counselor is to help you regain joy or find it for the first time.
+So, my role as a Christian counselor is to help you regain joy or find it for the first time by looking to Jesus.
 By setting goals and healthy, empowering boundaries, it’s possible to work toward the life you want.

-Regardless of your specific situation, with the right help, sobriety and happiness are possible.
-With your commitment and my expertise, it’s possible to transform your life.
+Regardless of your specific situation, with God’s help, sobriety and happiness are possible.
+With your commitment and my role as His instrument, it’s possible to transform your life.

 You may still have questions or concerns about addiction counseling…